Lecrapouille/PlantUMLStatecharts/README.md

 make -j8
 ```

-Examples are compiled into the `build` folder.
+Examples are compiled into the `build` folder as well as their PNG file.
 You can run binaries.
 For example:
 ```
 ./build/Gumball
 ```

 ## PlantUML Statecharts syntax

-This tool does not pretend to understand all PlantUML syntax or UML statecharts.
+This tool does not pretend to parse the whole PlantUML syntax or implement the
-Here is the basic PlantUML statecharts syntax it can understand:
+whols UML statecharts standard.
+Here is the basic PlantUML statecharts syntax it
+can understand:
 - `FromState --> ToState : event [ guard ] / action`
 - `FromState -> ToState : event [ guard ] / action`
 - `ToState <-- FromState : event [ guard ] / action`